-The self-generation provisions contain strict eligibility criteria through restrictions on ownership (the end-user of the electricity must have generated the electricity), distance (the electricity is to be used less than one kilometre away from the point of generation) or

-11 Available at www.climatechange.gov.au/government/submissions/renewable-energyline-use (there is a dedicated line between the point of generation and the point of use).
+The self-generation provisions contain strict eligibility criteria through restrictions on ownership (the end-user of the electricity must have generated the electricity), distance (the electricity is to be used less than one kilometre away from the point of generation) or line-use (there is a dedicated line between the point of generation and the point of use).
 These criteria limit the ability of self-generators to avail themselves of the provisions.